 *General Nathanael Greene by Charles Willson Peale 1778.
 Metropolitan Museum of Art

-Washington and the committee pressed Nathanael to take the job that he thought would confine him “to a series of drudgery.”
+Washington and the committee pressed Nathanael to take the job that he feared it would confine him “to a series of drudgery” and would remove him from field command.
 Congress admitted that the next quartermaster general would “face Confusion of the Department.”
 With a sense of duty he accepted the position, but complained, “No one has ever heard of a quarter Master in History.”

 The war ground to a stalemate in the north.
 The value of the Continental dollar plunged.
 Nathanael made several trips to Philadelphia during the spring of 1779.
 Congress was questioning the large receipts he and his deputies were receiving from commissions.
 Compounded by their refusal to provide more money and support, he tendered his resignation in a less than a diplomatic tone to match the insulting letters he received from the Board of Treasury.
 Congress ignored it.